Version 2: 11 August 2020 (PDF version)

 - Children and young people will have their own thoughts and feelings about what Covid-19 means to them.

 - It is helpful to find age-appropriate ways of communicating about the child or young person’s experiences – what they think and feel.
 For some, this may be through talking; for others, there will need to be more creative forms of communication such as play, the use of pictures or stories.
 There is a wide range of online materials that can be very helpful (see below).

 There is a wide range of materials that can be very helpful in exploring the issues of stress and trauma and responding to these in helpful ways.
 It is important in accessing these materials that care is exercised when it comes to looked after children.
 In directly using any of the materials listed below, this must be done in a responsible and appropriate way.
-That may include discussing specific issues of concern with relevant professionals, such as the child’s social worker or the supervising social worker, to ensure that any approach is appropriate and is applicable.
+That may include discussing specific issues of concern with relevant professionals, to ensure that any approach is appropriate and is applicable.

-The HelpGuide website has a helpful range of materials for adults dealing with the stress of trauma-related experiences and for children.
+The HelpGuide website has a useful range of materials for adults and children dealing with the stress of trauma-related experiences.

-The Royal College of Psychiatrists has a wide range of materials on trauma.
+The Royal College of Psychiatrists website has a wide range of materials on trauma.